-The European Union (EU) has provided 40 million Euros through the Instrument for Pre-Accession Assistance (IPA) 2020 to fund the Programme, which will be implemented by the United Nations Office for Project Services (UNOPS) over a period of 42 months, with a six-month addition to the original 36 months added with the Programme Addendum relating to COVID assistance.
+The European Union (EU) has provided 40 million Euros through the Instrument for Pre-Accession Assistance (IPA) 2020 to fund the Programme, which will be implemented by the United Nations Office for Project Services (UNOPS) over a period of 60 months, with a six-month extension to the original 36 months added with the Programme Addendum relating to COVID assistance and an additional 18 months with the second Addendum of the Programme.
 The support is regulated with two action documents - the EU for Local Development which includes the 30 million Euros support and the EU for COVID-19 Economic Recovery which foresees a 10 million Euros addition.
 Its governance structure includes the Programme Steering Committee (PSC), which will be chaired by MEI and will include representatives of other relevant national institutions.
 The PSC will be providing strategic guidance, monitor progress of implementation, review risks and issues, and facilitate engagement of national partners.